mindspore-ai/docs/docs/mindquantum/docs/source_en/shor_algorithm.md

 4. Perform an inverse Fourier transform on register 1.
 This transform uses a $Q$-order unit root $\omega^{2\pi i/Q}$, which evenly distributes the amplitude of any given state $|x\rangle$ on $Q$ states of $|y\rangle$.
 As shown in step 3, the equivalent states of $|i\rangle$ and $|i+r\rangle$ in register 1 are both entangled with the same state $|f(i)\rangle$ in register 2, with the Quantum interference effect, and finally, when the unit vector $\omega^{2\pi iry/Q}$ is closer to 1 (pointing to the positive real number axis), the probability of measuring the state $|y\rangle$ is greater.
 In other words, our measured state $|y\rangle$ has a high probability to make $\frac{ry}{Q}$ close to a certain integer $c$.
 For a more detailed mathematical description, please refer to the link: https://en.wikipedia.org/wiki/Shor%27s_algorithm Algorithm "Quantum Part: Period Finding Subroutine".
 5. Measure register 1 to get the binary string.
 Convert the binary string to the decimal number $y$, at this time $\frac{y}{Q}\sim\frac{c}{r}$, where $c$ is an unknown integer.
 Calculate the irreducible fraction (the denominator is not greater than $N$) approximated by $\frac{y}{Q}$ using the continued fraction factorization method, the period $r$ is its denominator.
 However, among irreducible fractions which denominator is less than $N$, there may be fractions that are closer to $\frac{y}{Q}$ than $\frac{c}{r}$, or $c$ and $r$ have a common factor, the obtained $r$ will be the factor of the real function period.
 At this time, the calculation fails, we need to recalculate.

-Example: We are using the example of $N=15, a=2$ again, in `constructing Oracle`, we calculated each $f(x)$, from which we can directly see that the function period is 4.
+Taking the example of $N=15, a=2$ again, in `constructing Oracle`, we calculated each $f(x)$, from which we can directly see that the function period is 4.
 Now we can build the corresponding period-finding subroutine and run 100 simulations to see what we get.

 ```python
 # pylint: disable=W0104